ewan-harney/hpc_blast2taxonomizr/README.md

 * the number of input files to be run on the array (-N)
 <br></br>

 As stated in section 3.2, it is most likely that you will use the ncbi database nt.
-The number -N is contained in the file name of `split_fasta_list_of_X.txt` (in place of the 'X').
+The number -N is contained in the file name of `split_fasta_list_of_N.txt` (in place of the 'N').
 This can be viewed with the following command:

 ```
 ls split_fasta/split_fasta*